ryukau/UhhyouWebSynthesizers/docs/code_walkthrough.md

 }
 ```

 It's a bad hack because `lockRandomization` is leaking outside of `Parameter`.
 However, all the local JavaScript recipes have to be rewritten in order to fix the leak.
-I don't think it's worth the effor, so they are staying as is, for now.
+I don't think it's worth the effort, so they are staying as is, for now.

 ### Old Synth
 Synthesizers in `oldsynth` are written in entirely different style.
 I've never thought I make this much synthesizers, so their structures are pretty dirty when it comes to code reusing.
 Duplications are everywhere, and they might subtly differ to each other.

 I'd recommend to avoid spending time in `oldsynth` directory unless you really want to modify one of them.

-GUI is mostly defined in `index.js`, and GUI widgets are likely comes from `canvas.js`.
+GUI is mostly defined in `index.js`, and GUI widgets are likely come from `canvas.js`.
 Some relatively newer synths have `renderer.js` and that contains DSP code.
 Older ones don't even have `renderer.js`, and DSP is clammed into `index.js`.

 ### Concerns or Possible Changes
 There are some reserved parameter names as a result of dirty hack.
 See `Audio.render()` in `common/wave.js`.